 The Campus and facilities located at 425 S. Nova Road Ormond Beach, Florida are restricted to students, faculty, staff, guests, and invitees of the college, except when part or all of the campus, buildings, or facilities, are open to the general public for an approved and designated time and purpose.
 The campus is open during the day and evening hours to allow students, employee and guest access.
 The facilities are unlocked by 8:00 a.m.
-Monday through Saturday.
-On Sunday access is limited to authorized individuals, i.e., students, faculty members, college staff, maintenance workers, etc. Security considerations used in the maintenance of campus facilities: Proper lighting and building security are major factors in reducing crime on campus.
+Monday through Friday.
+Some programs may hold classes on Saturday.
+Saturday and Sunday access are limited to authorized individuals, i.e., students, faculty members, college staff, maintenance workers, etc. Security considerations used in the maintenance of campus facilities: Proper lighting and building security are major factors in reducing crime on campus.
 Safety and security issues are considered and implemented in the design and placement of all campus lighting, shrubbery, trees and the like.
 Safety and security issues are considered when planning and designing major renovations to campus facilities or construction of new facilities on campus.